 Lovers of traditional local English pubs will certainly savour a pint or two at The Builders Arms.

-The Fuller’s owned pub is in a quiet residential area on Leslie Park Road, just 10 mins walk from East Croydon station.
+The Fuller’s pub is in a quiet residential area on Leslie Park Road, just 10 mins walk from East Croydon station.

-With high ceilings and sliding windows opening onto an enclosed garden at the rear, you can look forward to barbeques and hog roasts in summer and watch the live sport screenings while you’re at it.
+With high ceilings and sliding windows opening onto an enclosed garden at the rear, you can look forward to barbeques and hog roasts in summer and watch the live sports screenings while you’re at it.

 Food-wise, enjoy classic pizzas and homemade burgers.
 It’s a spacious yet cosy watering hole, much loved by the locals.
-Saturday afternoon sorted.
+Saturday afternoon, sorted.

 Gianluca’s passion for food began while working in his mother’s fishmongers.
 Prior to taking over The Cricketers, he ran a successful pop-up – Miss P’s Barbeque, with an outlet at Pop Brixton.
-His London take on Southern style barbeque led to TV appearances on Sunday Brunch and James Martin’s Home Comforts.
+His London take on Southern-style barbeque led to TV appearances on Sunday Brunch and James Martin’s Home Comforts.

 If you’re in the mood for cocktails, try a Passion Fruit Martini or a Calamansi Sour (made from a type of Lime found almost exclusively in the Philippines).
 They also hold craft beers from Beavertown, Freedom and Purity.